GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/BigQueryToElasticsearch/README.md

 The template requires the following parameters:
 * inputTableSpec: Table in BigQuery to read from in form of: my-project:my-dataset.my-table.
 Either this or query must be provided.
 * connectionUrl: Elasticsearch URL in format http://hostname:[port] or Base64 encoded CloudId
-* writeIndex: The write index toward which the requests will be issued, ex: my-index
+* index: The index toward which the requests will be issued, ex: my-index
-* writeElasticsearchUsername: Write Elasticsearch username used to connect to Elasticsearch endpoint
+* elasticsearchUsername: Elasticsearch username used to connect to Elasticsearch endpoint
-* writeElasticsearchPassword: Write Elasticsearch password used to connect to Elasticsearch endpoint
+* elasticsearchPassword: Elasticsearch password used to connect to Elasticsearch endpoint

 The template has the following optional parameters:
 * useLegacySql: Set to true to use legacy SQL (only applicable if supplying query).
 Default: false